GAndromidas/cachyinstaller/README.md

 ---

 ## FAQ
+## Frequently Asked Questions

+### Is it safe to use?
+Yes, CachyInstaller is designed specifically for CachyOS and maintains system stability.

+### Do I need to backup my files?
+While the installer is safe, it's always good practice to backup important files.

-### Will this break my CachyOS setup?
+### Will this modify my Fish shell?
-No, CachyInstaller respects CachyOS's native package management.

-### Can I keep using Fish shell?
-Yes, you can choose between Fish enhancement or ZSH conversion.
+Yes, it enhances the default CachyOS Fish shell with optimized gaming configurations and improved features.

-### Is gaming support mandatory?
+### Will it improve gaming performance?
-Yes, CachyOS is a gaming-focused distribution.

-### What about NVIDIA GPUs?
-Fully supported with automatic driver installation.

-### How does error recovery work?
-The installer uses a transaction-based system with automatic state tracking.
-If any step fails, it can safely roll back or retry operations while preserving system stability.
+Yes, the installer includes optimizations specifically for gaming.

-### What happens if installation is interrupted?
+### What if something goes wrong?
-The installer can safely resume from the last successful state.
+The installer can safely recover from interruptions and includes automatic backup features.

-### How are failed installations handled?
-Failed package installations are automatically retried and verified.

-### Is the system validated after installation?
+### Do I need to reboot after installation?
-Yes, comprehensive checks verify system integrity and package installation.
+Yes, a reboot is recommended to apply all optimizations.

 ---